Kartuzy County

 Kartuzy County is bordered by Wejherowo County to the north, the city of Gdynia to the north-east, the city of Gdańsk and Gdańsk County to the east, Kościerzyna County to the south, Bytów County to the west, and Lębork County to the north-west.

-Administrative division
+Administrative divisions

 The county is subdivided into eight gminas (two urban-rural and six rural).
 These are listed in the following table, in descending order of population.